-Dr. Nguimkeu is an Assistant Professor in the Department of Economics at Georgia State University.
+Dr. Nguimkeu is an Associate Professor in the Department of Economics at Georgia State University.
 His research interests are in Econometric Theory, Applied Econometrics, Statistics, and Development Economics.
 He received his PhD from Simon Fraser University in June 2012.
 He also received a Master’s degree in Economics from University of Montreal, a Master’s degree in Statistics from ENSEA of Abidjan, and a Bachelor’s degree in Mathematics and Computer Science from the University of Dschang.
 His research and studies have been funded by several grants including the Lindau-Nobel Council, the Social Science and Humanities Research Council (SSHRC), the Centre for Interuniversity Research in Quantitative Economics (CIREQ), the European Development Fund (EDF), and the French Cooperation Fund (FAC).
 He currently teaches Statistics and Econometrics at the Andrew Young School of Policy Studies.
 He also serves as Economic Adviser to the Cameroon Council of Business Managers and Professional Associations (GICAM).

 Visit Dr. Nguimkeu’s personal webpage (http://www2.gsu.edu/~econpn) for additional information.